2025 GDAP Meeting

 In the event that a participant of this conference, feels that an issue has arisen regarding disrespectful treatment, harassment bullying or discrimination, regardless of whether it rises to the level of breach of this conduct, the member or event participant is encouraged to discuss it in confidence, with anyone in the list below, as appropriate:

-• The Head or any other member of the International GEWEX Project Office (Dr. Peter van Oevelen and Mrs. Fernande Vervoort)
+• members of the International GEWEX Project Office, Peter van Oevelen and Fernande Vervoort

 or send a message to contact@gewexevents.org with your contact information and a short description of the issue.